swyxio/swyxdotio/content/writing/nontechnical/slowmad-qna.md

 I guess what is important is we all seem to have a personal preference for the smaller company feel.
 It's less pay and more ownership.
 A pretty poor trade if you look at \$ per hour, but higher in terms of self actualization.

 **Public**: One last transition I made in this job is the public nature of my job in particular.
 In my previous job I had to apply for clearance to speak in public, due to financial regulations, despite my content having nothing to do with the company whatsoever.
 I did my writing and speaking on nights and weekends in my own time.
 Now I am _encouraged_ to write and speak on company time.
-I think this builds [portable capital](https://www.swyx.io/talks/learn-in-public) and assign a nontrivial amount of nonmonetary value to this opportunity.
+I think this builds [portable capital](https://www.swyx.io/talks/learn-in-public) and assign a significant amount of nonmonetary value to this opportunity.

 ## How do you maintain focus?